Moderator: Ms. Emily Renschen

 Director of Bands: Mr. Blake Korte

-The Marching Knights will perform their 2017 field show, "Phobias," at the following competitions:
+The Marching Knights will perform their 2018 field show, "Why So Blue?," at the following competitions:

-Metro East Marching Classic (O'Fallon Township HS) - September 9
+Metro East Marching Classic (O'Fallon Township High School): September 8

-Tiger Ambush Classic (Edwardsville HS) - September 16
+Tiger Ambush Classic (Edwardsville High School): September 15

 Director: Mrs. Donna Goetz